BattletechModders/LootMagnet/README.md

 | Trigger | 60% | 40% | 20% | 16% | 8% | 4% | 2% | 1% |
 | Greed | 3-7 | 3-5 | 2-4 | 1-3 | 1-2 | 1-1 | 1-1 | 1-1 |

-Once holdback has been triggered, the employer determines how *greedy* they are.
-A random roll is made against the bounds defined as **HoldbackGreed** (in *mod.json*).
+Once holdback has been triggered, the employer determines how greedy they will be.
+A random roll is made against the bounds defined as **PickRange** (in *mod.json*).
 The result of this roll determines how many items will be held back.
-The employer will pick the most expensive items first, which naturally biases towards mech chassis and mech parts.
+The employer will pick the most expensive items first, which naturally biases towards mech chassis and parts.

 ### Negotiation